 The Grenoble-Alpes University Hospital (CHUGA) is the reference hospital in the alpine region that offers all medical specialties.
 One of the main area of excellence of CHUGA are Clinical Neurosciences, that are grouped under the recently labeled University-Hospital Federation (FHU) ”NeuroPsyNov” (Neurostimulation and innovations in neuro-psychiatric diseases, dir.
 Philippe Kahane) which brings together the expertise of 7 clinical teams, 15 research teams and 9 platforms/core facilities (http://fhu-neuropsynov.chu-grenoble.fr).
 CHUGA is well known to have pioneered deep-brain stimulation (DBS) therapy in the80’s and since then has remained very active in this domain.
 It is also an internationally recognized center for epilepsy surgery, especially in the field of intracranial EEG (SEEG) recordings and stimulation.

-The University of Oxford is a complex and stimulating organisation, which enjoys an international reputation as a world-classcentre of excellence in research and teaching.
+The Chancellor, Masters and Scholars of the University of Oxford (UOXF) is a complex and stimulating organisation, which enjoys an international reputation as a world-classcentre of excellence in research and teaching.
 It employs over 11,000 staff and has a student population of over 22,000.
 Our annual income in 2013/14 was £1,174.4m.
 Oxford is one of Europe’s most innovative and entrepreneurial universities:income from external research contracts exceeds £478.3m per annum, and more than 80 spin-off companies have beencreated.